andrewcooke/choochoo/docs/data-model.md

 deleted:

 * Insertions into StatisticJournal are associated with the appropriate Source.
-  Amongst other things, this gives the time for the StatisticJournal entry.
   New values may invalidate some derived statistics, so any insertion must have a corresponding deletion of associated Intervals.

-* Updates to StatisticJournal may invalidate some derived statistics, so any insertion must have a corresponding deletion of associated intervals.
+* Updates to StatisticJournal may invalidate some derived statistics, so any insertion must have a corresponding deletion of associated Intervals.

 * Deletions from Source will cascade into deletions from StatisticJournal.
-  This may invalidate some derived statistics, so any insertion must have a corresponding deletion of associated intervals.
+  This may invalidate some derived statistics, so any insertion must have a corresponding deletion of associated Intervals.

 The above is true for both raw and derived statistics (since Intervals are Sources).